 I established Earthly Arts Pottery in 1982.

-After twelve years of producing an exclusive wholesale line, friends prompted me to participate in juried art shows.
 Wishing to explore personal ideas and concepts, I agreed.
 At this point, my university art major and environmental minor coalesced.
-Nine more years of experimenting and refining has yielded my present style and body of forms.

 All work is done by myself, starting with dry clay blending, wet clay mixing and pugging.
 After these initial preparations, I size the clay for weight, then form by hand, either on the wheel or by slab rolling.
 Pieces may be altered by cutting, paddling, and faceting.
 Hand-built additions may be added.
 Handles are pulled or rolled.